stellar/go/exp/tools/ttp_poc/README.md

 # TTP POC
-example of Token transfer processor[TTP](https://github.com/stellar/go/pull/5609) as a GRPC server streaming events to a node js consumer.
+example of Token transfer processor[TTP](https://github.com/stellar/go/pull/5609) as a GRPC server which streams events to a node js application as the grpc consumer.

 ![TTP gRPC Diagram](./ttp_grpc.png)